styled-components/styled-components/README.md

 - [Tips and Tricks](./docs/tips-and-tricks.md)
 - [Tagged Template Literals](./docs/tagged-template-literals.md): How do they work?
 - [What CSS we support](./docs/css-we-support.md): What parts & extensions of CSS can you use within a component?
+- [Theming](./docs/theming.md): Detailed instruction for theming and setting up a shared component library

 ## Syntax highlighting